Canyon Bomber

-Canyon Bomber is a black-and-white 1977 arcade game, developed and published by Atari, Inc. It was written by Howard Delman who previously programmed Super Bug for Atari.
-Canyon Bomber was rewritten in color and with a different visual style for the Atari VCS and published in 1979.
+Canyon Bomber is a 1977 action video game developed and published by Atari, Inc. for arcades.
+It was programmed by Wendi Allen (credited as Howard Delman), who previously worked on Super Bug for Atari.
+Canyon Bomber was ported to the Atari VCS in 1979.

 Gameplay

 The player and an opponent fly a blimp or biplane over a canyon full of numbered, circular rocks, arranged in layers.
 The player does not control the flight of vehicles, but only presses a single button to drop a bomb which destroys rocks and gives points.
 Each rock is labeled with the points given for destroying it.
 As the number of rocks is reduced, it becomes harder to hit them without missing.
 The third time a player drops a bomb without hitting a rock, the game is over.

 Development

-To create Canyon Bomber, Delman modified a Sprint 2 board which he then programmed.
+To create Canyon Bomber, Allen modified a Sprint 2 board which she then programmed.
 The first version of the game required 3K of ROM.
-As ROMs were expensive at the time, Delman's supervisor requested that he fit the game into 2K, which he did.
+As ROMs were expensive at the time, Allen’s supervisor requested that she fit the game into 2K, which she did.